-Fishing in Texas has been part of the economy for a long time, and now oil plays a big role in the fishing industry.
-Oil platforms are the perfect structure for holding the huge baitfish that yellowfin tuna love to eat.
-Big yellowfin tuna are attracted to large oil platforms that are brightly lit during the night, causing them to have a feeding frenzy and allowing anglers to get a great hook and take the big fish.
+Fishing in Texas has been a key part of the economy for a long time, and now oil plays a big role in the fishing industry.
+How?
+Oil platforms provide great structure for holding baitfish of all sizes.
+Big yellowfin tuna stalk these areas for baitfish.

 7. Wahoo (Texas Torpedo)